briantesun/Shopify-Product-Reviews/README.md

-A responsive, interactive review app for Shopify merchants, featuring custom placement options, real-time data storage via Firebase, and user-friendly design elements such as the ability to sort and click through pages of reviews.
+A responsive reviews app for Shopify merchants that features custom placement options, real-time data storage via Firebase, and user-friendly design elements such as the ability to sort and click through pages of reviews.

 Storefront view: